usatlas/docs/README.md

 <button onclick="readMoreOrLess('introLess', 'introMore', 'introBtn')" id="introBtn">More</button>

 ## Apply computer accounts at BNL and/or SLAC
-The process to apply computer accounts takes days at both BNL and SLAC.
-Do NOT wait until the last minutes.
+The processes to apply computer accounts take days at both BNL and SLAC.
+Do NOT wait until the last minute.

 <span id="acctsLess"></span>
 <span id="acctsMore">